 The following credit agencies provide credit reports.
 You must have a social security number to receive one, and the first report in a twelve-month period is usually free (any additional copies require a small fee).

 P.O.
 Box 740241, Atlanta, GA 30374 (800) 685-1111

 Deposit and Lease Agreement

 Once you get the “OK” from your credit check, you will need to consider how much of a deposit or down payment you will have to give to secure your stay.
-All landlords require a deposit and first month’s rent up front, some require a deposit with first month and last month’s rent up front.
+All landlords require a deposit and first month’s rent upfront, some require a deposit with the first month and last month’s rent upfront.
 This will vary from place to place.
 The Los Angeles Rent Stabilization Ordinance (RSO) requires landlords to pay the tenant 5% interest on the deposit refund if the tenant vacates the property after 12 months.
-Not all landlords are part of RSO so make sure to check your tenant agreement for your own sake.
+Not all landlords are part of RSO so make sure to check your tenancy agreement for your own sake.